 The Pros and Cons of Deferred Finding

-For those facing domestic assault and battery charges for the first time, the court may offer a “deferred finding.”
+For those facing domestic assault and battery charges for the first time; the court may offer a “deferred finding.”
 A deferred finding will require you to agree in open court that there is enough evidence to convict you, and that the court recognizes that there’s enough evidence to convict you of domestic assault and battery.
 With a deferred finding, the court will not convict you for a period of time, during which you will be placed on probation, prohibited from owning firearms, required to attend domestic violence courses and submit to clinical assessments, maintain a clean record, have no contact with the complainant, and other requirements determined by the court.
 Provided that you can comply with all of these constraints, the charge is dismissed at the end of the time period.

 For many, a deferred finding is positive in that it allows you to avoid having a conviction for domestic assault and battery on your record.
 You retain the rights you had prior to the charge and deferred finding period.
 However, for others, a deferred finding is not necessarily better.
 Despite the charge being dismissed, your record will always show that you were arrested for domestic assault and battery, and this cannot be expunged.
-Also, you must take into account that you may still be convicted of the charge, even if you accept the deferred finding, if you neglect to fulfill all the court’s requirements.
-For non-U.S. citizens, a deferred finding may be treated the same as a conviction, leading to complication with immigration cases.
+Also, you must take into account that you may still be convicted of the charge, even if you accept the deferred finding if you neglect to fulfill all the court’s requirements.
+For non-U.S. citizens, a deferred finding may be treated the same as a conviction, leading to a complication with immigration cases.

 When considering a deferred finding, consulting with a domestic violence attorney is in your best interest.
 Even if you lose a trial, the court may still be able to grant you a deferred finding, but this all depends on the merits of your case, the Commonwealth Attorney, and the jurisdiction in which you are tried.

 CAN THE COMPLAINANT DROP CHARGES?